 Step 4: Setting up a custom heading for the add-ons

-As explained in this example’s introduction, we're setting up a subscription service form with optional add-ons.
+As explained in the introduction for this example, we're setting up a subscription service form with optional add-ons.
 A conditional logic is required to be added here as it'll define how add-ons are made available to users based on the subscription tier they’ve selected.

-1. Select the Custom message field and add it to the form’s canvas.
+1. Select the Custom message field and add it to the form canvas.

-2. In the field settings for the Custom message field, edit the message and set the style.
+2. In the Custom message field settings, edit the message and set the style.

 Setting up the trigger for add-ons.jpg

-3. In the field settings for the Custom message field, select Add next to Conditions.
+3. In the Custom message field settings, select Add next to Conditions.
 A dialog opens with the options to set the conditional logic.

-4. To ensure that users see the custom heading and the subscription options when they open a form, we have to set the conditional logic as below:
+4. To ensure that the custom heading and the subscription options are displayed to users when they open a form, we have to set the conditional logic as below:

 If Subscriptions Tier <is one of> Standard or Premium <then show> add-ons